Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 *Names have been altered in order to protect the privacy of those involved.

 One room of the house was set aside specifically for these cherished figures.
 Midge had furnished it with an assortment of cribs and bassinets that held many of her 'babies.'
-Those she considered most precious were displayed in glass cases or posed on tabletops; poised to greet whomever should come pay them a visit.
+Those she considered most precious were displayed in glass cases or posed on tabletops, poised to greet whoever should come to pay them a visit.
 The problem was, of course, that no one ever did.

 Richard's job kept him on the road most of the time which meant that he was rarely home.
 The couple's daughters had careers and families of their own to tend to.
 They stopped by on occasion and spoke often on the phone, but Midge led a rather lonely life, except for the company of her dolls.